VA-46 (U.S. Navy): History

 VA-46 was nicknamed the "Clansmen" and they were based out of Naval Air Station Cecil Field, Florida.
-The squadron’s Scottish identity was chosen by its first commander, Clifford A. McDougal and incorporated the McDougal clan tartan in its insignia.
+The squadron's Scottish identity was chosen by its first commander, Clifford A. McDougal and incorporated the McDougal clan tartan in its insignia.
 The squadron flew during the Vietnam War and was on board the aircraft carrier USS Forrestal in 1967 when a fatal fire broke out on the flight deck killing 134 sailors.
-In 1986 they took part in strikes against Libya known as Operation El Dorado Canyon, and their last combat action was seen during Operation Desert Storm in 1991.
+In 1986, they took part in strikes against Libya known as Operation El Dorado Canyon, and their last combat action was seen during Operation Desert Storm in 1991.

 Early years

 Attack Squadron 46 was formed at Naval Air Station Cecil Field on 24 May 1955 flying F9F-5 Grumman Panther.
-They departed the United States for their first deployment to the Mediterranean Sea on July 14, 1956 aboard USS Randolph with F9F-8 Grumman Cougar.
+They departed the United States for their first deployment to the Mediterranean Sea on 14 July 1956, aboard USS Randolph with F9F-8 Grumman Cougar.
 This was the first overseas deployment of the AIM-9 Sidewinder.

 In October and November 1956 the squadron, along with other units of ATG-202, provided air support for the evacuation of foreign nationals from Alexandria, Egypt during the Suez Crisis.
 VA-46 received A4D-2 Douglas Skyhawk in March 1958.
 In August 1965, VA-46 was on board USS Shangri-La and operated off the coast of Cyprus in response to a crisis in that country between Greek and Turkish Cypriots.

 Vietnam War

-On 25 July 1967 the Clansmen took part in their first combat operations during the Vietnam War flying from USS Forrestal on Yankee Station.
-A few days later on July 29, while aircraft were being prepared for the second launch of the day against targets in North Vietnam, a fire broke out on the flight deck of Forrestal.
+On 25 July 1967, the Clansmen took part in their first combat operations during the Vietnam War flying from USS Forrestal on Yankee Station.
+A few days later on 29 July, while aircraft were being prepared for the second launch of the day against targets in North Vietnam, a fire broke out on the flight deck of Forrestal.
 Flames engulfed the fantail and spread below decks, touching off bombs and ammunition.
 Heroic efforts by VA-46 personnel, along with other members of Carrier Air Wing 17 and ship's company, brought the fires under control.
 Damage to the carrier and aircraft was severe, and the casualty count included 134 dead and 62 injured.
 The squadron lost seven A-4E Skyhawks during the fire.
-At the epicenter of the fire that day was squadron member and then Lieutenant Commander John McCain.
+At the epicenter of the fire was squadron member and then Lieutenant Commander John McCain.
 He escaped from his burning jet and was trying to help another pilot escape when a bomb exploded; he was struck in the legs and chest by fragments.